qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

     then the default selection color is not applied at all;
     being able to set a specific simpler symbol to use for selected features in the layer can help.

+* Rendering extremely detailed layers (e.g. polygon layers with a huge number of nodes), can cause layout exports in PDF/SVG format to be huge as all nodes are included in the exported file.
+  This can also make the resultant file very slow to work with/open in other programs.

   Checking |checkbox| :guilabel:`Force layer to render as raster` forces these layers to be rasterised so that the exported files won't have to include all the nodes contained in these layers and the rendering is therefore sped up.

   You can also do this by forcing the layout to export as a raster, but that is an all-or-nothing solution, given that the rasterisation is applied to all layers.
+  Alternatively, you can rely on geometry simplification in :ref:`layout export settings <create-output>`.

 * |unchecked| :guilabel:`Refresh layer at interval`: controls whether and how regular a layer can be refreshed.
   Available :guilabel:`Configuration` options are: